- Reference Number: HEY-452/2020

 The risks from having a pacemaker implanted are small.
 Bruising around the operation area (pacemaker insertion site) is common, but please be assured that this usually resolves within a week or so and is nothing to be concerned about.
 Rarely, infection around the pacemaker can occur; the intravenous antibiotics given prior to the procedure aim to prevent this complication.
 It is possible for the lining of the lung to be punctured during the procedure, which can result in the lung collapsing (pneumothorax).
-This occurs in only approximately 1 in a 100 cases and may be treated by inserting a tube into the chest (chest drain) to allow the lung to re-inflate.
+This occurs in only approximately 1 in 100 cases and may be treated by inserting a tube into the chest (chest drain) to allow the lung to re-inflate.
 This does not leave any long term damage or ongoing problems.
 Other potential rare complications will be discussed during your pre assessment appointment.

 You may eat a light meal before admission and drink, up to the procedure.